-- 4. Unpack the new drives. - Set the drives on a dry, level surface away from magnetic fields.
-Save the packing material and documentation in case you need to return the drives. - 5.
+- 4. Unpack the new EV-DDMs. - Set the EV-DDMs on a dry, level surface away from magnetic fields.
+Save the packing material and documentation in case you need to return them. - 5.
 Perform the following steps: - a.
 Stop all I/O activity to the storage subsystem and attached storage expansion enclosures.
 Make sure that: - 1) All of the green Drive activity LEDs on the front of the storage subsystem (and on all attached storage expansion enclosures) are not flashing. - 2) The green Cache active LEDs are off.
-Refer to the IBM System Storage DS4700 Storage Subsystem Installation, User's, and Maintenance Guide for the location of the Cache active LEDs. - b.
+Refer to the IBM System Storage DS4200 Express Storage Subsystem Installation, User's, and Maintenance Guide for the location of the Cache active LEDs. - b.
 If applicable, use the operating system software to disconnect the storage subsystem logical drives from the host before you power off the storage subsystem.